California already in throes of drought as summer looms

 “When we go into a year like this with the reservoir low and with really dry conditions throughout the state, that is concerning,“ John Yarbrough, the assistant deputy director of the California Department of Water Resources, told AFP.

 “The reservoir is much lower than we would like to see it, much lower than typical at this time of year.
-It’s about 47 percent of average,“ he said, pointing to the cracked earth forming the lake wall.
+It’s about 47% of average,“ he said, pointing to the cracked earth forming the lake wall.

 Since May 10, California Governor Gavin Newsom has declared a state of emergency linked to drought in more than 40 counties.
 Conditions in Butte County, where Lake Oroville is located, are already seen as “extreme,“ the highest level.

-Yarbrough said that in 2019, which he called a “good year,“ the water level reached the trees on the edge of the dam -- meaning it was about 50 meters (165 feet) higher than usual.
+Yarbrough said that in 2019, which he called a “good year,“ the water level reached the trees on the edge of the dam — meaning it was about 50 m higher than usual.

 Residents of the area told AFP they had never seen dry conditions like this before.